mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-change-log.markdown

 ## 2014
 ### October
-* Adding new Django 1.7-specific resources section.
+* Adding new Django 1.7-specific resources section on the Django page.
-* New Flask resources.
+* New web frameworks, Bottle and Flask resources.

 ### September
 * New resources for Flask, Django and task queues sections.